abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 The rotations of a triangle form a monoid - the rotations are actions (of which the zero-degree rotation is the identity) and we can combine two actions by performing the first one and then performing the second one.

-Note once again that the elements in the group are the *rotations*, not the triangles themselves, actually the group has nothing to to with the triangles themselves, as we shall see later.
+Note once again that the elements in the group are the *rotations*, not the triangles themselves, actually the group has nothing to do with the triangles themselves, as we shall see later.

 Cyclic groups/monoids
 ---

-Ennumerating all the rotations of a more complex geometrical figure looks quite messy at first.
+Enumerating all the rotations of a more complex geometrical figure looks quite messy at first.

 ![The group of rotations in a more complex figure](symmetry_rotation_square.svg)